Selecting unrevealed columns

 - raw: this column contains events as they are stored in Devo.
 This is perhaps the most significant column because it provides you with the data as it was originally generated.

-- rawSource and rawMessage: these columns contain the payload of the events (events without headers or metadata).
+- rawSource or rawMessage: these columns contain the exact same information, the payload of the events (events without headers or metadata).
+However, the former will be progressively deprecated in favor of the latter.

 - rawHostName, rawHostIp, rawHostchain, hostchain: these columns make reference to different aspects of data origin (hostName and hostIp) and the path traveled from origin to Devo (hostchain).